HOW TO CONQUER SELF-DOUBT AT WORK WITH POSITIVE AFFIRMATIONS

-If you do not see the good in what you do, the potential for learning and growth within yourself, then it is likely you will feel that your job is also a contributing factor to your lack of success too.
+If you do not see any good in what you do then it is likely you will feel that your job is also a contributing factor to your lack of success.

-Nothing is right when all you see and talk about is wrong.
+Nothing is right when all you see and talk about is what’s gone wrong.

 But if you transition your negative self-talk into positive reinforcement of your strengths and opportunities, you elevate your emotional set point and your sense of self.